MuramaSaR/PMP-in-Quantum-Open-System/README.md

 # PMP-in-Quantum-Open-System
-Using PMP to solve questions quantum open system,such as QSL
+Applying PMP to solve questions quantum open system,such as QSL